 The only band from the label to play in 1991 was The Belltower, who played on the Friday night on the Mean Fiddler stage.
 Andy and I got the train down from Paddington station.We bumped into music journalist David Cavanagh who Andy knew from their days at ‘Sounds’ together.
 David was currently writing for ‘Select’ magazine and we shared a table on the 30 minute journey with him.
 Andy was staying at the Ramada hotel in Reading so we had a drink or two in his room before heading out to the festival.
 Hall or Nothing did the PR and were in charge of the guest entrance.
 Sally Johnson was there, it was probably the first time I’d seen her since the Paris trip.
 We had guest passes and also knew everyone on the gate, so the vibe was already fantastic.
 I knew loads of other people back stage and Danny joined us later.
-The Belltower played to a large enough crowd and were on form, so all was good.
+The Belltower played to a large enough crowd and were on great form.
 We left after the headline acts and drove back to my parents’ house, about a 30 minute drive.
 Stayed the night and headed back to London the next day.

 30th August – Rioting breaks out on the Ely council estate in Cardiff.